-The dalmatian dog is generally agreed to have been imported to the UK from Dalmatia.
-(A region on the eastern coast of the Adriatic Sea situated mostly in Croatia, although Bosnia also has a few kilometres of coastline in Southern Dalmatia.)
+The Dalmatian dog is generally agreed to have been imported to the UK from Dalmatia.
+(A region on the eastern coast of the Adriatic Sea situated mostly in Croatia, although Bosnia also has a few kilometers of coastline in Southern Dalmatia.)

 Dalmatian dogs were originally known as the Coach Dog.
 This arose from it's love of running with the coach and spending it's time around the stables and horses.
 They were known for the ability to run for long distances, keeping pace with the swiftest horses, without showing any signs of fatigue.

-In a cross between the two colours the darker usually prevails.
-Liver coloured spots in the offspring being rather rare.
+In a cross between the two colors the darker usually prevails.
+Liver colored spots in the offspring being rather rare.

 Strong muscular and active.
 Fair turn of speed with great endurance.

 Flat skull, broad between the ears, free from wrinkles.
 Long and powerful muzzle.

 Set fairly well apart the eyes should be bright and sparkling giving an impression of energy and intelligence.
 NEVER flesh colored around the rims.

 Ears always be spotted and should be moderate size and wide at the base, narrowing to a rounded point at the tips.

 In a black spotted variety the nose MUST be black, and in the liver spotted it MUST be brown.